 Mildred was a member of the vestry of TRINITY CATHEDRAL from 1970-1974.
 She had endowed a special music program which included the series of free concerts at noon for people who want to eat a brown bag lunch while listening to music.

 Mildred and John Berman Putnam married on 29 Dec.
 1917.
 They had two sons, John Jr. (died in WWII) and Peter.
 An Episcopalian, Mildred lived in BRATENAHL and died in Houma, LA.
 She is buried in LAKE VIEW CEMETERY.

-Born in Cleveland to John and Mildred Putnam, Peter earned a doctoral degree in physics at Princeton University where he apprenticed under Albert Einstein.
+Born in Cleveland to John and Mildred Putnam, Peter earned a doctoral degree in physics at Princeton University where he apprenticed under American physicist, John Wheeler.
 Peter eventually moved to Houma, Louisiana, where he lived a spartan existence with a friend in a modest apartment.
 He worked as a night watchman and janitor, while writing philosophical essays, and monitoring the family's stock portfolio.
 He was killed by a drunken driver while riding his bicycle at night.
 Although eccentric, Peter tripled his family's fortune by successfully investing in stock ventures.
 His will left the bulk of his estate to the Nature Conservancy.